bricebai/bricebai.github.io/x-ing.md

 However, our team faced difficulty in further product development due to lack of mentorship and experience in cosmetic formulations.

 These limitations and further discussion with the beta testing group users led us to discover **another pain point** that users had—the frustrations from not having convenient, reliable sources of help in discovering products or improving their routines.
 Although the internet contains a plethora of reviews, advice, and suggestions for different products, our users expressed more trust and a preference for help from friends or family—ultimately, people with whom they had a personal connection with and could actually look at their skin and assist them.
 They wanted better access to specialized, personal attention on their skin.

+Further research from Mintel's February 2018 insight report on The US Beauty Consumer affirmed our finding.

 ![](/uploads/mintel 2.png)